Hedonic Utilitarianism

 Ordinary moral intuitions are based on how society works, and societies are not aggregate-utility maximizers.
 Societies need to distribute benefit and harm in ways that make society function.
 They must reward socially productive behaviors, and punish socially destructive behaviors.
 So, any type of utilitarianism will violate ordinary moral intuitions.
 And no society could be based on utilitarianism.

 However, most people don’t think about morality as instrumental to society.
 Instead, they think about morality as cosmic normativity and imperativity: cosmic good and bad, and cosmic rights and obligations.
-Morality involves the delusion that collective values and rules are cosmic.
+Morality involves the delusion that social values and rules are cosmic.
 That’s why no moral theory fits moral intuitions.

 See What is Morality? and Morality and Bad Faith.